apache/apisix/docs/en/latest/getting-started.md

 ## What is Apache APISIX?

-Apache APISIX is an open source, dynamic, scalable, and high-performance cloud native API gateway for all your APIs and microservices.
+Developed and donated by API7.ai, Apache APISIX is an open source, dynamic, scalable, and high-performance cloud native API gateway for all your APIs and microservices.

 APISIX facilitates interface traffic handling for websites, mobile and IoT applications by providing services such as load balancing, dynamic upstream, canary release, fine-grained routing, rate limiting, and many more.